tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-query-syntax.md

 }
 ```

+### Limit take clause

-**Limit take clause** is used as a quick way to get a set of values not in any particular order.
+A **limit take clause** is used as a quick way to get a set of values not in any particular order.
 The number of values returned is limited by the input specified.

 ```JSON
 { "take": 10 }
 ```

+### Limit sample clause

-**Limit sample clause** is used to get a statistically representative sample from a set of values.
+A **limit sample clause** is used to get a statistically representative sample from a set of values.
 The number of values returned is limited by the input specified.

 ```JSON
 { "sample": 10 }
 ```

+### Breaks clause

-**Breaks clause** is used in histogram expressions to specify how a range should be divided.
+A **breaks clause** is used in histogram expressions to specify how a range should be divided.

-* For date histogram one should specify the size of datetime interval, and interval boundaries unless a histogram is based on built-in Timestamp property where boundaries are determined based on search span.
+For date histograms one should specify the size of datetime interval, and interval boundaries unless a histogram is based on built-in Timestamp property where boundaries are determined based on search span:

   * Interval boundaries are optional and can be used.
 For example, "where boundaries are determined based on search span if interval boundaries are omitted".
   * For numeric histogram one should specify number of breaks.
 Interval boundaries are determined based on minimum and maximum values of a property.

 ```JSON
 {